ga-wdi-exercises/react-stopwatch/README.md

 # React Shopping Cart

-Recreate a shopping cart page in React.
+Recreate a stopwatch in React.
 Your final product should function similarly to [this deployed version](http://scary-religion.surge.sh/) of the component.

 ## Getting Started